Pasxsenger/LeetCode-Notes/Two Pointers.md

 Initialize two pointers.

-Pointer `i` points to the left end `0` and traversed to the right end.
+Pointer `i` points to the left end `0` and traverses to the right end.

 Pointer `j` points to the right end `s.size()-1` and traverses to the left end.